spessasus/spessasynth_core/docs/midi/index.md

 midi.writeMIDI();
 ```

-The returned value is an `ArrayBuffer` - a binary representation of the .mid-file.
+The returned value is an `ArrayBuffer` - a binary representation of the file.

 ### writeRMIDI